 The Board of Education believes daily attendance is the initial step in achieving academic success.
-Education is a total process based on continual communication and shared responsibilities among parents, students, teachers, and the school.
-The Board of Education recognizes parent(s)/legal guardian(s) have both a legal and moral responsibility to require and promote regular school attendance.
+Education is a total process based on continual communication and shared responsibilities among parents/guardians, students, teachers, and the school.
+The Board of Education recognizes a parent/guardian has both a legal and moral responsibility to require and promote regular school attendance.
 Furthermore, the Board of Education believes that, as students mature and progress through the educational system, they should assume primary responsibility for regular and prompt school attendance.
 The professional staff recognizes a successful school experience is directly related to a sound pattern of attendance.
 Therefore, each teacher and administrator will expect regular and prompt daily attendance.

-While the Board of Education seeks to provide educational services beyond the mere minimum requirements of the law, the law requires all children within the compulsory attendance age to attend regularly a public, private, parochial, parish, home school, or a combination of such schools for the duration of the entire school term.
+While the Board of Education seeks to provide educational services beyond the mere minimum requirements of the law, the law requires all children within the compulsory attendance age to attend regularly at a public, private, parochial, parish, home school, or a combination of such schools for the duration of the entire school term.
 The compulsory attendance age is between 7 and 17 years of age or, if under 17, until the student successfully completes 16 credits toward high school graduation.

-Once enrolled in a district, regardless of age, the district expects the student to attend regularly and for the student's parent(s)/guardian(s) or other adults having charge, control or custody of the student to communicate regularly and honestly with the district regarding the student's absences.
-Because the Ferguson-Florissant School District School Board and district staff strongly believe that regular attendance is important in gaining the most from the educational experience, and because state law requires district staff to report all instances of abuse and neglect, including educational neglect, the district will make every effort to ensure students are attending school as required by law.
-These efforts include, but are not limited to: accurately recording attendance, creating procedures for regular communication with parents/guardians regarding attendance, investigating truancy, and reporting suspected incidences of educational neglect to the Children's Division (CD) of the Department of Social Services.
+Once enrolled in the District, regardless of age, the District expects the student to attend regularly, and for the student's parent/guardian or other adults having charge, control or custody of the student to communicate regularly and honestly with the District regarding the student's absences.
+Because the Ferguson-Florissant School District Board of Education and District staff strongly believe that regular attendance is important in gaining the most from the educational experience, and because state law requires District staff to report all instances of abuse and neglect, including educational neglect, the District will make every effort to ensure students are attending school as required by law.
+These efforts include, but are not limited to: accurately recording attendance, creating procedures for regular communication with parents/guardians regarding attendance, investigating truancy, and reporting suspected incidences of educational neglect to the Children's Division (CD of the Department of Social Services.
 Only absences of an educational nature or of educational benefit to the student may be excused.